The Best Utility Stocks to Buy

 With a long-term estimated earnings-per-share growth rate of at least 5%: We want some level of earnings growth out of these names.

-But we have to keep our expectations here on planet Earth – they are utilities, after all.
-(Just remember: Expectations don't guarantee results.)
+But we have to keep our expectations here on planet Earth — they are utilities, after all.
+(Remember: Expectations don't guarantee results.)

 With a dividend yield of at least 2.5%: Dividends aren't always the point with utility stocks … but they're often the point.

 Given that, we'd like to see a yield that's well above what the market has to offer.
-So we're only including utility stocks that yield at least a little more than double the S&P 500's meager 1.2% rate.
+We're only including utility stocks that yield at least a little more than double the S&P 500's meager 1.2% rate.

-That have grown their dividends by at least 5% over the past year: This screening component is about both generating cash for investors and also testing for quality.
+That have grown their dividends by at least 5% in the past year: This screening component is about both generating cash for investors and testing for quality.

-Per the former: We don't want to just lock in a higher-than-average yield – we want stocks whose dividends can actually outpace inflation so our purchasing power isn't declining over time.
+Per the former: We don't want to just lock in a higher-than-average yield — we want stocks whose dividends can outpace inflation, so our purchasing power isn't declining over time.

 With at least five covering analysts: We'd like to look at stocks that are on Wall Street analysts' radar, which makes it likelier that there's both more reporting and more insights on these companies.